nathancrews/LandXML2glTF/README.md

 # LandXML2glTF
 Converts LandXML file format, versions 2.0 and 1.2, to .glTF files for 3D viewing integration

-<h2>Prerequisites:</h2>

-The GDAL (PROJ) library is used for WGS84 geolocation and requires evironment variable PROJ_LIB pointing to the location for the requird proj.db file.
-A proj.db file is provided in the \LXML2glTF\data directory.

-Example: PROJ_LIB="D:\GitHub\LandXML2glTF\LXML2glTF\data"

 <h2>Build Instructions</h2>
+Use CMake to generate the Visual Studio solution and project files.
+Open Windows Powershell or any other terminal that can run cmake, then:

+Example:

+c:\\>d:

+d:\\>CD GitHub\\LandXML2glTF

+d:\\GitHub\\LandXML2glTF>mkdir build

+d:\\GitHub\\LandXML2glTF>CD build

+d:\\GitHub\\LandXML2glTF\build>cmake ..

+Assuming no errors, when cmake completes, the \build\LandXML2GLTF.sln should exist.

 <h3>Visual Studio for x64:</h3>

-Open the LandXML2glTF\LXML2glTF\LandXML2glTF.sln solution file and build release or debug x64 targets.
+Open the \build\LandXML2glTF.sln solution file and build release or debug x64 targets.
-(CMake config for MacOS and Linux to follow)
+Once build is complete, the debug and release exe's are located in \landxml2gltf\build\debug\ and \landxml2gltf\build\release\ respectively.

 <h2>Usage:</h2>
 LXML2glTF.exe [path to LandXML file] [/s]